 Get help through Hackney Money Hub

 Hackney Money Hub is a new team within Hackney Council.
-Our friendly and non judgemental team has decades of experience supporting people who are struggling with finances, looking for extra help or advice with the benefits system, or even facing homelessness.
+Our friendly and non judgemental team has decades of experience supporting people who are struggling with finances, looking for extra help or advice with the benefits system.

 On this page: